A note on this page's content

-In Nicaragua, we estimate cost-effectiveness is roughly twice as much as direct cash transfers, given the relatively small number of households affected.
-While Brooks and Donovan 2019 find a large effect on income (29% increase in annual household income) that we estimate endures over 15 years, the number of households affected per bridge appears to be small (40, according to our best guess) and bridge cost is relatively expensive ($80,000 per bridge plus maintenance costs).30 In Rwanda, on the other hand, because we estimate that substantially more households will be affected, our best guess is that Bridges to Prosperity will be substantially higher and well within the range of programs we would consider recommending funding, even with a more conservative estimate on the income effects (roughly 10% increase in household income before adjustments).
+Overall, we estimate that Bridges to Prosperity's program in Nicaragua is roughly as cost-effective as direct cash transfers, given the relatively small number of households affected.
+While Brooks and Donovan 2020 find a large effect on income (25% increase in annual household income) that we estimate endures over 15 years, the number of households affected per bridge appears to be small (40, according to our best guess) and bridge cost is relatively expensive ($88,000 per bridge plus maintenance costs).36 In Rwanda, these updates have led us to decrease our estimates of cost-effectiveness.
+Our best guess is that in Rwanda, Bridges to Prosperity is just below the range of cost-effectivness of programs we would recommend funding.37

 However, these calculations are based on several key parameters, about which we have a high degree of uncertainty and that could affect our cost-effectiveness estimates:

 - Number of households affected per bridge.
-Brooks and Donovan 2019 collect outcome data for individuals within three kilometers of proposed or actual bridge sites31 and estimate that there are 34 households on average per village.32 We have high uncertainty about the extent to which additional households that were farther away and therefore not surveyed might have also experienced income benefits from bridges.
-Bridges to Prosperity has indicated to us that its estimates suggest substantially more households were affected by bridges built in Nicaragua, but we have not vetted these numbers or sought to estimate what income effects we would expect for these households.33 We have included a rough guess that 20% more households than those surveyed by Brooks and Donovan 2019 saw income effects of the magnitude they observed in the Nicaragua trial.
-However, we have not conducted a thorough investigation into this parameter, and it is possible that this estimate is still too conservative.
+Brooks and Donovan 2020 collect outcome data for individuals within three kilometers of proposed or actual bridge sites38 and estimate that there are 34 households on average per village.39 We have high uncertainty about the extent to which additional households that were farther away and therefore not surveyed might have also experienced income benefits from bridges.
+Bridges to Prosperity has indicated to us that its estimates suggest substantially more households were affected by bridges built in Nicaragua, but we have not vetted these numbers or sought to estimate what income effects we would expect for these households.40 We have included a rough guess that 20% more households than those surveyed by Brooks and Donovan 2020 saw income effects of the magnitude they observed in the Nicaragua trial.41 However, we have not conducted a thorough investigation into this parameter, and it is possible that this estimate is still too conservative.
 If there were additional households affected, our cost-effectiveness for Nicaragua will be underestimated.
-Under the assumption that relatively few households were affected per bridge, the findings from Nicaragua suggest that Bridges to Prosperity is roughly twice as cost-effective as cash transfers.
+Under the assumption that relatively few households were affected per bridge, the findings from Nicaragua suggest that Bridges to Prosperity is roughly as cost-effective as cash transfers.

 - Effects in Rwanda.
-In Rwanda, the number of households per bridge is likely to be much higher.37 As a result, Bridges to Prosperity could have much greater cost-effectiveness in Rwanda, even with much lower income effects.
-For example, even a 5% increase in household income, spread out over 600 households (our speculative guess on number of households affected in Rwanda), would make this intervention highly competitive among income-generating programs we might recommend funding in the future.
+In Rwanda, the number of households per bridge is likely to be much higher.46 As a result, Bridges to Prosperity could have much greater cost-effectiveness in Rwanda, even with much lower income effects.
 On the other hand, it is possible that income effects could be negligible in Rwanda or that only a small subset of households could be affected, which could cause Bridges to Prosperity's cost-effectiveness to fall outside of the range of programs we would fund.
 We are likely to substantially update our model once we review results from the ongoing study in Rwanda.

 Is there room for more funding?